chavarera/PythonScript/DataStructureAndAlgorithm/RemoveNodeInLinkedList.md

 ## Remove Node From Linked List

-- Return "No Element" if linked list is Empty
+- Return "No Element" if the linked list is Empty
 ```
 if n is None:
    print("\n No Element in List")
    return
 ```
-- If linked list contains element iterate linked list using while loop
+- If the linked list contains element iterate linked list using while loop
 ```
 while n is not None:
   n=n.link